Saltwater Fish & Freshwater Fish

 - semi fatty fish (5% – 10% fats)

 - lean fish (less than 5% fats)

-The only concern of consuming fish are the toxicity, such as mercury, polychlorinated biphenyl (PCB) and dichlorodiphenyl trichloroethane (DDT).
-As a general guideline, avoid consuming fishes that live in polluted water or are farm breed with a poor Recirculating Aquaculture System (RAS), which is the water filtration system for Aquaculture.
+The only concern of consuming fish is the toxicity, such as mercury, polychlorinated biphenyl (PCB), and dichlorodiphenyltrichloroethane (DDT).
+As a general guideline, avoid consuming fishes that live in polluted water or are farm breeds with a poor Recirculating Aquaculture System (RAS), which is the water filtration system for Aquaculture.

-Definitely wild caught if they are available in your local wet market, why?
-Grown in the nature, natural food, plenty of room for their growth and least chances of contamination.
-Furthermore, a wild caught fish will taste absolutely amazing and the flesh texture is nothing you can have with a farm raised fish.
+Definitely wild-caught if they are available in your local wet market, why?
+Grown in nature, natural food, plenty of room for their growth, and least chances of contamination.
+Furthermore, a wild-caught fish will taste absolutely amazing and the flesh texture is nothing you can have with a farm-raised fish.
 (Learn how to cook fish here)

-Why not farm raised fish?
-Imagine all the fish cramped into small space, growing up in their own feces (assuming that the farm water quality management is poorly managed), which causes ammonia poisoning to the fish that would cause numerous complication to the fish health.
+Why not farm-raised fish?
+Imagine all the fish cramped into small space, growing up in their own feces (assuming that the farm water quality management is poorly managed), which causes ammonia poisoning to the fish that would cause numerous complications to the fish health.
 Most importantly, commercial fish feed for the fishes.
-Think logically, most businesses would always wanted to lower their production cost which lead to usage of cheaper fish feed.
-Cheaper fish feed only tend to boost the growth of the fish in size, particularly adding more fats which gives more weight.
-So, low quality fish feed for the fishes and in return, cheaper fishes with, I would say bad quality nutritional value for us.
+Think logically, most businesses would always want to lower their production cost which leads to the usage of cheaper fish feed.
+Cheaper fish feed only tends to boost the growth of the fish in size, particularly adding more fats which gives more weight.
+So, low-quality fish feed for the fishes and in return, cheaper fishes with, I would say bad quality nutritional value for us.
 Not to mention the usage of fish medication to prevent plague outbreak in the fish farm.
-Hence the better bet would definitely be wild caught fishes.
+Hence the better bet would definitely be wild-caught fishes.

 Best Fishes for eat…